theapplearchive/theapplearchive.github.io/README.md

 Here you will find a list of all major signing services, both free and paid.
 Signing services do not require a jailbreak and are compatible with all iPhones on all iOS versions.

+### Stock Wallpapers

+Here you will find a library of stock iOS wallpapers.
+These range all the way back from iOS 3 through iOS 12 (current).